The annual BNP Paribas Cash Management University kicked off on Thursday morning with treasury professionals congregating in Paris from across Europe.

 “Toyota is removing robots from their production line because only humans can tell them how they can make improvements,” he added.

-Read our blog from day two of the BNP Paribas Cash Management University here.
+Read other reports from the December 2017 BNP Paribas Cash Management University here: